said-alrove/social-proof-section-sass/README.md

 # Frontend Mentor - Social proof section component solution

-This is a solution to the [Profile card component](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ/hub/profile-card-component-V_W91T3Q5).
+This is a solution to the [Social proof section](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Screenshot